codeforamerica/ohana-web-search/README.md

 [![Build Status](https://travis-ci.org/smcgov/SMC-Connect.png?branch=master)](https://travis-ci.org/smcgov/SMC-Connect) [![Coverage Status](https://coveralls.io/repos/smcgov/SMC-Connect/badge.png?branch=master)](https://coveralls.io/r/smcgov/SMC-Connect)

-[SMC-Connect](smc-connect.org) is a mobile-friendly website that makes it easy to find human services, farmers' markets, and other community organizations in San Mateo County, California.
+[SMC-Connect](http://www.smc-connect.org) is a Ruby on Rails app that makes it easy to find human services, farmers' markets, and other community organizations in San Mateo County, California.
 The website is powered by the [Ohana API](http://ohanapi.org) platform.

 In San Mateo County, there are three Ohana apps: SMC-Connect, the [San Mateo County API](https://github.com/smcgov/ohana-api-smc) (that feeds the data to SMC-Connect), and the [admin interface](https://github.com/smcgov/SMC-Connect-Admin) that allows people to update the data.